 Monitor and manage blood sugar

-Assess cardiopulmonary system: Auscultate heart and lungs for abnormal sounds
+Assess the cardiopulmonary system: Auscultate heart and lungs for abnormal sounds

 Monitor lab/diagnostic studies: Glomerular Filtration Rate (GFR) <60 indicates kidney disease, <15 indicates kidney failure, CT / Ultrasound Kidney biopsy (if necessary), Chest x-ray – if indicated